vibexcv/qns3vm/README.md

 # qns3vm
 Quasi-Newton Semi-Supervised Support Vector Machines

-Ported from original code
+Ported from original code.
 Works with python 3.7

 The following warning are ignored: